logo University of York Europe Campus

 Department:

-I am an Associate Professor at City ULE, University of York Europe Campus and an Associate Professor (Visiting) in Cognitive Neuroscience and Neuropsychology at the School of Psychology, University of Leeds, UK, where I held a tenured position from 2007 to 2023.
+I am also an Associate Professor (Visiting) in Cognitive Neuroscience and Neuropsychology at the School of Psychology, University of Leeds, UK, where I held a tenured position from 2007 to 2023.

-I have held Associate Professor (Visiting) positions at Carnegie Mellon University, Georgetown University, and Texas A&M University in Qatar.
+I have held Associate Professor positions (Visiting) at Carnegie Mellon University, Georgetown University, and Texas A&M University in Qatar.
 I have also held honorary contracts with The Wolfson Centre for Applied Health Research, Bradford Royal Infirmary and the Leeds Teaching Hospitals NHS Trust (Paediatric Neuropsychology) in the UK.

-I am member of national and international professional societies (e.g., Academy of Aphasia; Experimental Psychology Society-EPS; Society for the Neurobiology of Language-SNL; Society for Neuroscience-SfN), grant reviewer for funding agencies in the US, Canada, UK, and Europe, regular reviewer for international journals, and sit on the Bioethics Committee of Alzheimer Hellas.
+I am member of national and international professional societies (e.g., Academy of Aphasia; Experimental Psychology Society EPS; Society for the Neurobiology of Language-SNL; Society for Neuroscience-SfN), grant reviewer for funding agencies in the US, Canada, UK, and Europe, regular reviewer for international journals, and sit on the Bioethics Committee of Alzheimer Hellas.

-• Social Psychology
+• Introduction to Psychology I

-• Social Psychology (Humanities)
+• Social Psychology (Psychology & Humanities)

 • Fundamentals in Neuropsychology